marriage switzerland pros and cons

 • Pros:

 If you or your spouse die in an accident, the surviving spouse may be entitled to a widow’s or widower’s pension from the other’s employer-based accident insurance.
 Women can claim a lifelong pension if they either have one or more children of any age, or are 45 years old at the time of their spouse’s death.
-Men can receive a temporary pension if they have underage children to raise, until the child comes of age.
+Men receive a pension if they have underaged children at the time of becoming widowed.

 • Cons: